There is nothing about having or caring for someone with Alzheimer’s that’s easy.

 Some days THEY will fight this change and then other days YOU will.

 Your parents have been your port in the storm, your support, and your sounding board forever.
-In most families they are your biggest supporters, cheerleaders, and fans.
+In most families, they are your biggest supporters, cheerleaders, and fans.
 Once you realize that this is no longer your reality it will break your heart.
 It will feel awkward to both of you, like a dress in the wrong size or cut.
 It may fit well enough, but it will feel uncomfortable every time you have to put it on.
-If you are one of the lucky ones, your parent will accept these changes easily, if not they will fight you every step of the way.
+If you are one of the lucky ones, your parents will accept these changes easily, if not they will fight you every step of the way.

 You will miss this relationship more than you know.

 You will become the supporter and their port in the storm.
 They will come to you with their problems large and small.
 The trick is to find the people who can offer you the support that you are now missing and need so desperately.
-It may be one person or a group of people, but leaning on somebody during this excruciating, emotionally charged time can be a life saver.
+It may be one person or a group of people, but leaning on somebody during this excruciating, emotionally charged time can be a lifesaver.

 Sixty percent of caregivers suffer from depression.
 Having the right support system can help you avoid these pitfalls and make all the difference in the world.
 Alzheimer’s destroys the patient’s life in the end. but the trick is not to let it destroy the caregiver’s life as well.

 Keeping yourself emotionally healthy is very important.
 You can’t be a good caregiver without emotional wellness.
 Having support, regular respite, and confidence in your decisions will make all the difference in the world to both the caregiver and the patient.